Jan Jenny-Starý

-Jan Jenny-Starý (1884–1959) was a Czech footballer.
+Jan Jenny-Starý (7 February 1884 – 19 August 1959) was a Czech footballer.

 Early life

 At the age of 11, Jan played youth football for a team in Žitná.
 Jan later founded a youth football team from Vinohrady Grammar School in Kanálka.

 Club career

 Jan played his first game in the red and white colours of Slavia Prague, in 1901, in a 8-0 victory over the French side RC Paris.
 In that same season, Jan was moved down to their reserve team.
-Eventually, he was moved back up to the first team, to play regular football.
-In 1906, Jan played in an 11-0 victory against Terézvárosi TC and scored 4 goals.
-By 1907 Jan had scored 200 goals.
+In 1902, Slavia made the decision to put Jenny-Stary back into the first team line-up.
+This proved to be a great choice as he picked up 34 goals and 9 assists that year.
+Jenny-Stary picked up 4 hat-tricks in 5 games from 21 September - 19 October, totalling 14 goals in those 5 games.